 - SALT & PEPPER: To enhance the overall flavor of the soup, a pinch of salt and a sprinkle of black pepper is added to the soup.

-- SPICES FOR TOMATO SOUP: The spices in tomato soup add a ton of flavor, and we’re using garlic powder, oregano, and paprika.
+- SPICES FOR TOMATO SOUP: The spices in soup add a ton of flavor, and we’re using garlic powder, oregano, and paprika.

 See the recipe card below for the ingredient measurements.